On the error term in the explicit formula of Riemann-von Mangoldt II: Application: primes between consecutive powers

 \section{Application: primes between consecutive powers}

 In this section we prove Theorem \ref{powerthm}, which is an explicit result on primes between consecutive powers that improves \cite[Thm.~1]{cully2023primes} and \cite[Thm.~1.3]{CH_DJ_Perron1}.
-We use a similar method to that in \cite{cully2023primes} and \cite{CH_DJ_Perron1}, but use the new results for $\psi(x)$ in Theorem \ref{mainthm} and Theorem \ref{mainthm-intervals}.
+We use a similar method to that in \cite{cully2023primes} and \cite{CH_DJ_Perron1}, but use our new result for $\psi(x+h)-\psi(x)$ in Theorem \ref{mainthm-intervals}.
 We also make use of some recent improvements to zero-free regions for the Riemann zeta-function (listed in Appendix \ref{appzf}).
+See \eqref{codeeq} for further details about the computations used in this section.